Salt Missions Trail

-The Salt Missions Trail Scenic Byway Corridor Management Plan Update as been completed and accepted by the governing bodies of each of the villages, cities, and towns along the Byway as well as the Torrance County Commission.
-An Executive Summary is also available.
+The Salt Missions Trail Scenic Byway Corridor Management Plan Update (PDF) as been completed and accepted by the governing bodies of each of the villages, cities, and towns along the Byway as well as the Torrance County Commission.
+An Executive Summary (PDF) is also available.

 The Salt Missions Trail Scenic Byway Committee members represent the various communities and major tourist venues along the Byway, as well as the Chambers of Commerce.
 The Committee meets as needed to coordinate activities along the Byway and develop Byway projects and materials.
 Currently, the Committee is working toward acquiring funding to purchase Salt Missions Trail signage to be placed along the 150-mile byway.

-The Salt Missions Trail Scenic Byway ( click here for map) runs along a historic, winding wagon road from the Village of Tijeras in the mountain pass east of Albuquerque, winds along the eastern slopes of the Manzano and Manzanita Mountains through the Spanish land grant towns and the Cibola National Forest, follows the prehistoric trade route of the Salinas Pueblo Missions, and past the abandoned railroad right-of-way along the edge of the Estancia Basin's salt lakes and prairie.
+The Salt Missions Trail Scenic Byway (PDF) runs along a historic, winding wagon road from the Village of Tijeras in the mountain pass east of Albuquerque, winds along the eastern slopes of the Manzano and Manzanita Mountains through the Spanish land grant towns and the Cibola National Forest, follows the prehistoric trade route of the Salinas Pueblo Missions, and past the abandoned railroad right-of-way along the edge of the Estancia Basin's salt lakes and prairie.
 It closes the loop by following a 24 mile segment of the major transcontinental highway, Historic Route 66, back to the Village of Tijeras.
 A 25-1/2 mile extension southward connects the Gran Quivera mission site.